-The raised, circular stone platform shown above is a contributing structure in this historic district, which encompasses all 5,600 acres (23 km 2) of the tribe's reservation in Rhode Island.
+The raised, circular stone platform shown above is a contributing structure in this historic district, which encompasses all 5,600 acres of the tribe's reservation in Rhode Island.
 The district was listed in the National Register of Historic Places in 1973.

 As of 2021, the only federally recognized tribe headquartered in Rhode Island is the Narragansett Indian Tribe (see: http://narragansettindiannation.org/).
-However, several federally recognized tribes headquartered in Massachusetts including the Wampanoag Tribe of Gay Head, Aquinnah and the Mashapee Wampanoag Tribe, as well the Mohegan Tribe and the Mashantucket Pequot Tribal Nation, both of which are headquartered in Connecticut, and also a number on nonfederally recognized tribes also have significant interests in terms of ancestral lands located in Rhode Island.
+However, several federally recognized tribes headquartered in Massachusetts including the Wampanoag Tribe of Gay Head, Aquinnah and the Mashpee Wampanoag Tribe, as well the Mohegan Tribe and the Mashantucket Pequot Tribal Nation, both of which are headquartered in Connecticut, and also a number on non-federally recognized tribes also have interests lands located in Rhode Island.